san-ghun/tiny42/README.md

 - Originally designed for 42 School's development environment needs
 - Refactored from shell scripts to Python for improved maintainability

+> [!TIP]
+> For advanced users who want more customizable and functional Docker usage, such as docker-compose and k8s, I personally recommend checking out [OrbStack](https://docs.orbstack.dev/).

 ## Backstory

 I am a student of 42Berlin.
 I love the space and people.
 However, my biggest concern was the commute from my place to the cluster, which takes a total of 4 hours a day.
 On top of that, my working hours are irregular, so being at the 42Berlin cluster was and still is diffcult for me.